 The subject teaches knowledge, skills and understanding across three different areas:

-- in computer science, pupils are taught about the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
+in computer science (theory and programming), pupils are taught about the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.

 Year Group Progression

 At Parkfield, pupils are predominantly taught Computing: knowledge, skills and understanding through a weekly, discrete, whole-class one-hour Computing lesson, as part of teacher's PPA cover (total ~39 hours each academic year).
 Wherever possible, we try to link these lessons into real-life contexts so that their content and skills are given a clear, meaningful purpose.

 Children are mainly taught using one of two class sets of iPads or in our Computing Suite which can seat half a class at a time.

 Our expectations are set high for pupils in lessons so that they are all given the opportunity to achieve and succeed as best as they can.
 Click the links below or in the sidebar to view a list of all the Computing lessons that are taught at Parkfield, detailing their learning intentions, specific National Curriculum links and teaching resources.

 These show a summary of Computing knowledge progression across each of the four strands over the three primary phases - Y1/2, Y3/4 and Y5/6.

 Children are supported in developing their social, moral, spiritual and cultural understanding in Computing (to reduce social inequalities) by:

 being given individual access to a range of devices (iPads, desktop computers, laptops etc.);

 learning how to use a range of software applications to transfer into tasks for different audiences/purposes outside of school;